 USCIS requires that you file the following documents with Form I-751:

-File a copy of your conditional permanent resident card (or alien registration card), and a copy of the conditional permanent resident cards (or alien registration cards) of your conditional resident children included in your I-751 petition.
+- Conditional Green Card – File a copy of your conditional permanent resident card (front and back), and a copy of the conditional permanent resident cards (or alien registration cards) of your conditional resident children included in your I-751 petition.

 - Birth certificates of children born during the time of this marriage, if any;